 How Did Stonehenge Actually Get There?

 Built in stages, the final incarnation is what we see standing today.
-The sarsen stones are thought to have been found 25 miles north of Salisbury Plain, and transported with the help of sledges and ropes.
-The smaller ‘blue’ stones however, have been traced all the way to the Preseli Hills in north Wales, 200 miles away from Wiltshire.
+The sarsen stones are thought to have been found 25 miles north of Salisbury Plain and transported with sledges and ropes.
+The smaller ‘blue’ stones, however, were traced to the Preseli Hills in north Wales, 200 miles away from Wiltshire.

-How did Neolithic people, with rudimentary tools and no technology transport 4 tonne boulders such a distance?
+How did Neolithic people, with rudimentary tools and no technology, transport 4 tonne boulders such a distance?

 The Stonehenge Summer and Winter Solstice

-Although historians are pretty sure that Druids had very little to do with Stonehenge thousands of years ago, today, modern day self-proclaimed druids flock to Stonehenge to harness the energy of the Sun every winter and summer for the Solstices.
+Although historians are pretty sure that Druids had very little to do with Stonehenge thousands of years ago, modern day self-proclaimed druids flock to Stonehenge to harness the energy of the Sun every winter and summer for the Solstices.

 Almost certainly to do with the weather, more people visit Stonehenge on the summer solstice rather than the winter solstice on 22nd December.
 A December chill isn’t really conducive to taking your clothes off and running around naked now, is it?

-Heather Sebire, the English Heritage senior curator at Stonehenge, says that the stones are actually far better aligned to frame the winter solstice sun, and scientists agree that the monument is more directly facing the view during the winter sunset.
+Heather Sebire, the English Heritage senior curator at Stonehenge, says the stones are actually far better aligned to frame the winter solstice sun.
+And scientists agree that the monument is more directly facing the view during the winter sunset.